shyamal31/units_converter_extension/README.md

 ![image](https://github.com/shyamal31/units_converter_extension/assets/85347670/681416b3-a41d-4dcf-b864-7eca0303b7e8)

 - Since the customized version of conversion keeps changing it is important to allow the user to alter the units.
-So a feature is added which allows user to delete his customized conversion.
+So a feature is added that allows user to delete his customized conversion.

 ![image](https://github.com/shyamal31/units_converter_extension/assets/85347670/7e074d75-a02d-4f58-98a3-acd3fa4fceae)

 ### 3. Favorites
+- This feature allows users to select a particular conversion unit and place it in favorites as the units in favorites are shown at the top.
+This feature is useful when the user wastes time in finding his desired converted unit from a pool of large units.
+- Here we select pint and gallon as favorites in volume converions.

 ![image](https://github.com/shyamal31/units_converter_extension/assets/85347670/e5b4c8e1-bdfc-466a-9675-4a6e077bc225)

+- So now all the volume conversions will have pint and gallon at the top of the display

 ![image](https://github.com/shyamal31/units_converter_extension/assets/85347670/4e54e867-9889-41ec-b0ea-e0783e74467c)